Tailoring Artificial Neural Networks for Optimal Learning: Reservoir Design in the Fourier Domain

-is a squared distance, where $\|\cdot\|$ is the euclidean norm and $\mathbf{e}$ is the vector of errors, which inhabits in the space of training time series.
-In this space, $y$ is the target point, where every value of $y(t)$ corresponds to the coordinate of $y$ at dimension $t$.
-The time series of the neurons $x_i$ are also points in that space with $x_i(t)$ being their corresponding coordinates.
-Then, $\hat{y}$ is the linear combination of neuron points that is closest to $y$.
-This gives us the following lemmas \begin{lemma} Applying the same rotation to the reservoir state points $\{x_i\}$ and the target point $y$ does not affect the ESN performance. \end{lemma} \begin{proof} The euclidean distance between points is invariant to coordinate rotations. \end{proof}

-Having this geometrical interpretation of the ESN training we can already get an intuitive understanding of how the reservoir network should be selected: we should sample $x_i$ to be as close as possible to the target $y$, then the error -- the minimum distance between the hyperplane spanned by $x_i$ and the target -- should also be reduced.
+where $\|\cdot\|$ is the euclidean norm and $\mathbf{e}$ is the vector of errors, which inhabits the space of the time series.
+In this space, $\hat{y}$ is the target point, where every value of $\hat{y}(t)$ corresponds to the coordinate of $\hat{y}$ at dimension $t$.
+The time series of the neurons $x_n$ are also points in that space with $x_n(t)$ being their corresponding coordinates.
+Then, $\mathbf{w}_{\text{out}}\mathbf{x}$ is the linear combination of neuron points that is closest to $\hat{y}$.
+Having this geometrical interpretation of the ESN training it is clear that we should set $x_n$ to be as close as possible to the target $\hat{y}$, then the error should also be reduced.

-To make this argument more precise, we will rotate the coordinate frame so that the first dimension of our space is in the exact direction of $y$, which by Lemma \ref{lem:rotationX} does not affect $\|e\|$.
-We will note the points in this coordinate by the superindex $P$, so that $x_i^P$ are the new points and $y^P = \left[\|y\|,0,0,...,0\right]$.